 Drinking in the last 12 months among 15-17 year olds

 The New Zealand Health Survey shows 50,000 fewer 15-17 year olds drinking in 2017/18 (113,000) than in 2006/07 (164,000).
 This is a fantastic change to see - but we still have a long way to go as over half of all young people in this age group are drinking.
 The New Zealand low-risk drinking guidelines recommend that for young people aged 15 to 17 years, the safest option is to delay drinking for as long as possible.

 Hazardous drinking among 15-17 year olds

 The prevalence of hazardous drinking from the New Zealand Health Survey is shown below.
 The proportion of 15-17 year olds being hazardous drinkers almost halved from 2006/07 to 2015/16!
-The question in the survey then changed, so using the new question only comparisons can be made from 2015/16 onwards.
+The question in the survey then changed, so using the new question comparisons can only be made from 2015/16 onwards.
 This shows the following:

 However, adolescents who do drink continue to drink large amounts.
-Of particular concern, young adolescent females in New Zealand may actually be increasing the volume of alcohol they consume when drinking.
-It is believed that young people are drinking on fewer occasions, but are still drinking heavily (i.e. the culture of heavy drinking and drunkenness has not really changed).
+Of particular concern, young adolescent females in New Zealand were shown to increase the volume of alcohol consumed between 2007 and 2012.
+It was suggested that young people were drinking on fewer occasions, but were still drinking heavily in a drinking occasion (i.e. the culture of heavy drinking and drunkenness had not really changed).

 For more information on adolescent drinking, click the button ADOLESCENT DRINKING